 And since Kash is still a little young to shop for himself, the task is up to Mommy.

 So after a little thought, and a realization or two from last week, I’ve put together a list of a few essentials that every DIY Dad should have in his tool arsenal.
-Hopefully this will help provide some Father’s Day gift inspiration.
+Much of this equipment can be found from this site, and hopefully this will help provide some Father’s Day gift inspiration.

 This is one must have item in every household – ‘DIY Dad’ or not.
 A good cordless drill can make easy work of all kinds of household projects & is definitely a worthwhile investment.
 Make sure to look for one with good battery life, that is both lightweight & powerful.
 When purchasing battery powered tools it’s always a wise to opt for one whose batteries are interchangeable with the other tools in their product line.
 The ONE+ 18V Cordless Drill and Impact Driver Kit from Ryobi is a great choice.
 Kes loves ours & has used it at least once a week since we’ve had it.
 (Be sure to enter the giveaway below for your chance to win one of your own!)